Sweet-Peach/Sweet-Peach/README.md

  >
 > 📚 Currently studying System Analysis and Development;
  >
-> ❣️ Back-end enthusiast with Full Stack spirit!;
+> ❣️ Front-end enthusiast with Full Stack spirit!;
  >
 > 😊 Always trying to learn more and adapt better.